Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range: Abstract

 \section{Abstract}

-We report the results of new isoelectronic differential force measurements between a test mass and rotating source masses of Au and Si to search for new forces over the distance scale 40--8000~nm.
-The isoelectronic technique subtracts the otherwise dominant Casimir force at the outset and, when combined with a lock-in amplification technique, leads to an improvement by a factor of $10^{3}$ on the limit on the strength $\alpha$ of a putative force (relative to gravity) at separations $\lambda \sim 300$~nm.
+We report the results of new differential force measurements between a test mass and rotating source masses of gold and silicon to search for forces beyond Newtonian gravity at short separations.
+The technique employed subtracts the otherwise dominant Casimir force at the outset and, when combined with a lock-in amplification technique, leads to a significant improvement (up to a factor $10^{3}$) over existing limits on the strength (relative to gravity) of a putative force in the 40--8000 nm interaction range.

-Although the gravitational attraction between two point masses was the first of the fundamental forces to be described it remains, in comparison, poorly characterized.
-Unification theories, such as string theory, that introduce $n$ compact extra spatial dimensions predict deviations from Newtonian gravity over sub-mm scales \cite{ADD98,Adelberger03}.
+Although the gravitational attraction between two point masses was the first force to be described it remains, in comparison to other fundamental forces, poorly characterized.
+Unification theories, such as string theory, which introduce $n$ compact extra spatial dimensions, predict deviations from Newtonian gravity over sub-mm scales \cite{ADD98,Adelberger03}.
 Also, many extensions to the Standard Model predict the existence of new light bosons, the exchange of which would lead to new forces.
-In all these situations, the overall interaction between two particles can be written in the form
+In both cases, the existence of compact extra dimensions or exchange of new light bosons, the non-Newtonian interaction between two point masses $m_{1}$ and $m_{2}$ separated by a distance $r$ can be parametrized as

-where $V_{N}(r) = -Gm_{1}m_{2}/r$ is the Newtonian gravitational potential energy of two masses $m_{1}$ and $m_{2}$ separated by $r$, $G$ is the Newtonian gravitational constant, $\alpha$ is the strength of the Yukawa-like correction arising from new physics, and $\lambda$ its characteristic range.
-In the case of compact extra dimensions $\lambda$ closely corresponds with the size of the extra-dimension, while $\lambda= \hbar/mc$ for the exchange of a boson of mass $m$ \cite{Ephraim book}.
+where $G$ is the Newtonian gravitational constant, $\alpha$ is the strength of the Yukawa-like correction arising from new physics, and $\lambda$ is its characteristic range.
+In the case of compact extra dimensions, $\lambda$ closely corresponds to the size of the extra-dimension.
+For the exchange of a boson of mass $m$, $\lambda= \hbar/mc$ \cite{Ephraim book}.